Siddarth2026/Dual-core-Quad-HW-Threaded-ARM-ISA-Compatible-Processor/README.md

 - Writeback is handled by the final mux inside **`pipeline_datapath.v`**, which selects between the ALU result and the load memory value before driving the register file's write port in **`register_file.v`**.

+### Top-Level Integration

+* **`pipeline_datapath.v`** — The top-level pipeline module.
+It instantiates and connects every stage (IF, ID, EX, MEM1, MEM2, WB), along with the HDU, FU, and pipeline registers (**IF/ID**, **ID/EX**, **EX/MEM1**, **MEM1/MEM2**, and **MEM2/WB**) to form the complete datapath.
+The module provides the interface to the shared main memory, including the required address, data, and control signals.
+It also outputs the `CacheMiss` and `MemWrite` signals used by the top-level control logic for memory arbitration, and accepts a cache miss stall signal when the other core is accessing the shared main memory.

+* **` control.v`** — Implements the top-level control logic for shared main memory access.
+It selects which core is granted access to the main memory by generating the select signals for the multiplexers.
+It also performs tag validation and notifies the cores when cache updates are required due to writes from the other core.
+In addition, it stalls a core when the other core occupies the shared main memory.

+* **`main_dmem.xco`/`main_dmem.v`** - Data main memory.
+Shared main memory for both the cores.
+Fetches data in case of any cache miss by any of the cores, and data is written to this memory in SW operations.
+The `.xco` file contains the Xilinx CORE Generator configuration for the underlying block RAM.